TadeHabte/shiny-with-flexdashboard/README.md

-# Building a dashboard shiny together with flexdashboard
+# Building a dashboard with shiny together with flexdashboard
 Perhaps many gurus have written or said how we can have seamless interactive dashboard within R Markdown using Shiny together with flexdashboard.
 After using diferent ways to produce dahsboards, flexdashboard seems one of my favourite and wanted to share mine. https://bit.ly/PoCsUNHCR_dashboard